Issues Common Among Men Who Experience Same-Sex Attraction

 • Having physical disabilities.

 Temperaments that separate boys from their father, brothers, and male peers can block same-sex affiliation and foster feelings of gender incongruity.
 Temperaments are inborn personality traits that are observed from infancy and tend to be stable throughout life.
+Biology may influence children’s temperaments and their preferences for sex-atypical activities and peers, leading them to feel different from others of their sex.
 For example, temperament can predispose boys to be:

 • Avoidant of harm.